MicrosoftDocs/cpp-docs/docs/parallel/openmp/a-examples.md

 }
 ```

-## A.29 Use of work-sharing constructs inside a critical construct
+## A.29 Work-sharing constructs inside a critical construct

 The following example demonstrates using a work-sharing construct inside a `critical` construct.
 This example is compliant because the work-sharing construct and the `critical` construct don't bind to the same parallel region.